CyberAgentGameEntertainment/AirSticker/README.md

 ## Section 2 Feature
 CyDecal implements decal processing using the typical mesh generation method used in many games.<br/>

-Mesh-generated decals realize decal expression by generating a mesh at runtime with a shape that matches the model to which the decal is to be applied, and then applying a texture to it.<br/>
+Mesh-generated decals implement decal expression by generating a mesh at runtime with a shape that matches the model to which the decal will be applied and then applying a texture to it.<br/>

 On the other hand, the decal process implemented in Unity implements projected DBuffer decals and screen space decals.<br/>